Ben Reifel: Political career

 In 1960, Reifel retired from the BIA and ran for Congress in South Dakota's 1st congressional district.
 At the time it included all of the counties east of the Missouri River, colloquially known as East River.
 (The district was redrawn in 1931 to include 21 counties in the southeast part of the state.)
 Reifel was elected by a substantial margin; he was the first person of Lakota or Sioux descent to serve in the US Congress.
 During the 1960s, he was the only American Indian in Congress.
-He served for five terms as Representative from South Dakota.
-Regarded as a "conservative Republican," he was a thinker who prepared himself well on legislative matters.
-He could always give a substantial and thoughtful basis for his stand on issues.
+He served for five terms as Representative from South Dakota and was regarded as a conservative Republican.

 In Congress Reifel held several committee assignments.
 In his first term, he was appointed to the House Agricultural Committee; in his second, to the House Committee on Appropriations.
 He served as the ranking Republican on the House Appropriations subcommittee on Interior Department Affairs.

 He worked hard for farming interests in South Dakota and the Plains states in general, opposing cuts in farm support programs, pushing the Oahe Dam to supply water for irrigation, and similar matters.

-At the same time, he continued to work vigorously for American Indian education, with significant accomplishments.
-Opposing segregation, he believed that the key to ending the isolation of the Native American people was in educational programs that enrolled American Indian and non-Indian students together in modern progressive facilities (as was recommended by the 1928 Merriam Report), rather than keeping children in Indian-only boarding schools.
+At the same time, he continued to work vigorously for American Indian education.
+Opposing segregation, he believed that the key to ending the isolation of the Native American people was in educational programs that enrolled American Indian and non-Indian students together in modern progressive facilities, as was recommended by the 1928 Meriam Report, rather than keeping children in Indian-only boarding schools.
 Reifel supported the Civil Rights Act of 1968 and an increase in the minimum wage.

 Reifel was instrumental in getting the Center for Earth Resources Observation and Science (EROS) of the US Geological Survey located in South Dakota.
 In addition, he gained support to keep Ellsworth Air Force Base as an active military base in the state.
 On a broader national level, he was instrumental in securing passage of legislation to create the National Endowment for the Humanities and the National Arts Council.

-In 1970 Reifel decided not to seek reelection.
+In 1970, Reifel decided not to seek reelection.
 While he intended to retire in 1971, he remained active, accepting an appointment by President Richard Nixon as chair of the National Capital Planning Commission, which has oversight over federal projects in the Washington, DC metropolitan area.
 He next served as Special Assistant for Indian programs to the Director of the National Park Service in the Department of the Interior.
 He also served as Interim Commissioner of Indian Affairs during the last two months of the Ford administration.